 Matura Food Pantry: Our offering to the Matura Food Pantry is blessed the first Sunday of each month.
 Help us fill the shopping cart will non-perishable food, diapers, and even pet food.
 Checks made out to Matura Madison County or cash are also accepted.

 Furniture Ministry: St. Paul collects and gives home goods, furniture, and appliances to those in need.
 Contact Lisa Vossekuil (920-979-0304 or email@example.com) about any donations.
 Monetary gifts are also appreciated for our storage units.
 The Furniture Ministry needs able bodies to help with picking up and delivering furniture on a Saturday morning (usually 9;00 – 10:00 a.m.).
 Willing workers should contact Lisa (firstname.lastname@example.org) or Jim Nelson. (email@example.com) to let them know availability.
 Please note that this is Jim’s new email.

 Pool of Siloam: Pool of Siloam is St. Paul’s local benevolence program that provides monetary support for those in need of such things as gas money or car repair, rent or mortgage assistance, and utility bills.
 In partnership with local agencies (CRISP, Matura, and Crisis Intervention), we annually serve over 100 individuals, including children.
 All giving to the Pool of Siloam is matched by an anonymous donor.
 Offerings to this program can be indicated on your giving envelope or online giving form.

 willing, we need your help in returning our 9:30 service to “normalcy.”
 It’s important that all of the positions be filled.
-Worship team members Debi Martens and Pat Nelson are available for any “training” you may want.
+Worship team members Debi Martens is available for any “training” you may want.

 3 Easy ways to sign up:

 Use SignUpGenius!
 It’s easy to access at this link and will even send you a reminder of your commitment.

 Volunteer Kiosk: We have clipboards on the kiosks in the entryway for you to sign.

 Call the Church office at 515-462-4270.